mchav/granite/README.md

 # Granite
 A library for producing terminal plots.
-It depends only on Haskell's base and text (only for efficieny but it could use `String`.
+It depends only on Haskell's base and text (only for efficiency but it could use `String`.
 In fact, we expose an API that uses `String` for easier use in GHCi) packages so it should be easy to use and install.

 # Supported graph types